Alabama Funders

 Grant-Making Per Year: In 2019, the Snook Foundation provided grants in the amount of $1.3 million.

-Recovery and Supportive Housing Grantee Example: The Shoulder is a grantee located in partially rural Baldwin County, Alabama, and offers treatment for individuals struggling with substance abuse.
+Recovery and Supportive Housing Grantee Example: The Shoulder is a grantee located in partially rural Baldwin County, Alabama, and offers treatment for individuals struggling with substance use disorders.
 The Shoulder offers varying levels of residential support, including transitional housing.

 Alabama Opioid Settlement Funds